 # cat sniffed.pcap | nc 192.168.1.20 57012

 In this example I'd be running NetworkMiner on a PC with IP 192.168.1.20 and have Pcap‑over‑IP listening to TCP port 57012.
+Click File, Receive PCAP over IP (or Ctrl+R) to open the PCAP-over-IP window and click the "Start" button.
 NetworkMiner will save the received packets to disk as well as parse and display the contents of the packets in the GUI when receiving the Pcap‑over‑IP stream.

 C:\Program Files\Wireshark>dumpcap -i 4 -P -w - | C:\Tools\Netcat\nc.exe 127.0.0.1 57012